SWIFTSIM/swiftsim/doc/RTD/source/FriendsOfFriends/algorithm_description.rst

 In SWIFT, FOF is also used to identify haloes in which to seed black holes in a cosmological run.
-When used in this mode, the code does not produce any outputs but uses the catalog internally to convert some gas particles into black hole particles.
+When used in this mode, the code does not produce any outputs but uses the catalogue internally to convert some gas particles into black hole particles.